Best Foods For Healthy Skin

 As scientists learn more about diet and the body, it’s increasingly clear that what you eat can significantly affect the health and aging of your skin.

-This article takes a look at 8 of the best foods for keeping your skin healthy.
+This article takes a look at 6 of the Best Foods For Healthy Skin.

 Avocados are high in healthy fats.
 These fats benefit many functions in your body, including the health of your skin.